 So important, you wouldn’t apply your foundation without moisturising first, would you?
 Exfoliating is super important; it will help release potential ingrown hair and lift away dead skin cells that can clog your razor.
 Exfoliate your skin with FFS shave scrub this gentle natural exfoliator contains walnut shell which helps lift away dead skin cells and reduce ingrown hairs.
 It also contains one of our favourite ingredients, Salicylic acid which is great and unclogging pores and alleviating razor bumps.

-Open your pores with warm water, this will help you get a closer shave and softens the hair.
+It's important to open your pores with warm water, this will help you get a closer shave and softens the hair follicles.

 Apply a generous layer of moisture, our natural shave cream is non drying and transparent so you can see exactly where you are shaving, it is packed with shea butter and almond oil & coconut oil to leave your skin soft and smooth after shaving but also contains witch hazel that helps prevent razor rash, it’s a natural astringent and can reduce inflammation and discomfort.